 Conservation of Energy

-Your Board takes this opportunity to express the gratitude to all the Investorsclients / customers Vendors.
-Bankers Regulatory and Government Authorities and Businessassociates for their continued support and cooperation extended to the Company.
-Your Boardalso takes this opportunity to place on record its appreciation of the contributions madeby employees of the company at all levels and last but not least of the continuedconfidence reposed by you in the Management.
+Your Directors wish to place on record their appreciation of the valuable co-operation extended to the Company by all the Investors clients / customers Vendors Bankers Regulatory and Government Authorities and Business associates for their continues support.
+Your Board also takes this opportunity to place on record its appreciation of the contributions made by its employees at all levels and last but not least of the continued confidence reposed by you in the Management.